Mastering the Best Oreo Pie Crust like a boss

 French Silk Pie with Oreo Crust

-Making the Best Oreo Pie Crust:
+Making the Crust:

 Make sure your butter is good and hot.
 The easiest way is to put it in a Pyrex-type measuring cup and microwave it.
 Pour the butter right into the food processor and pulse or if you’ve used a Ziploc bag, open it and make a little well in the crumbs and pour, avoiding the plastic.
 Then just smoosh it all together to mix.